tfulanchan/kau-docs/docs/486/ch6.md

 Rarely does any partner need to develop formal relations with the other participants.

-A technology web is where a cluster of independent companies organize around a particular technological platform.
+A technology web is where **a cluster of independent companies organize around a particular technological platform**.

 The development of the Internet and related technologies allows a growing number of industries to unbundle their vertically integrated business models to allow specialized, independent players to enter the market.